GENESIS 13-15: THE CONTEXT

 This verse mentions Abraham’s old age, but Sarah is also old (18:11-12).
 It is more unusual for an old woman to become a mother than for an old man to become a father.
 A woman’s reproductive system typically shuts down much earlier than a man’s.
 However, this birth doesn’t depend on Abraham and Sarah, but on God.
 It is God’s will that the child be born.
 As the Lord asked Abraham earlier, “Is anything too hard for Yahweh?”
 (18:14).

 “Abraham called his son who was born to him, whom Sarah bore to him, Isaac” (v.
 3).
 It is the father’s duty to name the child.
-Abraham obeys God by naming his son Isaac (17:19), which means “he laughs”––which refers back to Abraham’s laughter at the prospect of siring a child in his old age (17:17).
+Abraham obeys God by naming his son Isaac (17:19).

 “whom Sarah bore to him“ (v.
 3b).
 We must keep in mind that this is not Abraham’s only son.
 He also has a son by Hagar, the slave woman whom he has taken as a concubine.
 This new baby, however, is by his wife, Sarah.
 This makes for confusion with regard to status and succession.
 Isaac enjoys special standing as the son of Abraham’s legitimate wife, but Ishmael enjoys special standing as Abraham’s firstborn.
 This will create a serious problem in the near future.